How explainable are adversarially-robust CNNs?

-\item In contrast to vanilla and robust models, which are trained on either real and adversarial images, respectively \cite{madry2017towards,zhang2019theoretically}, CNNs trained on \emph{both} real and adversarial data via AdvProp \cite{xie2020adversarial} are highly competitive on both test-set and OOD data.
-Yet, we find AdvProp models to be \emph{not superior} in explainability compared to robust models (Sec.~\ref{sec:advprop}).

-\item On all 12 models and under 4 different AM evaluation metrics, GradCAM \cite{selvaraju2017grad} and RISE \cite{petsiuk2018rise} are consistently among the top-3 best methods (Sec.~\ref{sec:gradcam_ep_rise}).
-Thus, considering both time complexity and explainability, CAM and GradCAM are our top recommendations, which interestingly suggest that the field's progress since 2017 may be stagnant.
+\item On all 12 models and under four different AM evaluation metrics, GradCAM \citep{selvaraju2017grad} and RISE \citep{petsiuk2018rise} are consistently among the three best methods (Sec.~\ref{sec:gradcam_ep_rise}).
+Thus, considering both time complexity and explainability, CAM and GradCAM are our top recommendations, which suggest that the field's progress since 2017 may be stagnant.

-\item We did not find \emph{any CNNs} to be exactly the best in all three criteria: test-set accuracy, OOD accuracy, and explainability.
-For example, the models with the highest test-set accuracy, \eg DenseNet, do not have the highest localization scores, suggesting that CNNs' decisions are harder to interpret as they become more accurate in classification.
-Interestingly, we do find a competitive ResNet-50 CNN trained via AdvProp (PGD-1) to be all-around winner under three explainability metrics: Pointing Game, WSL, and Insertion (Sec.~\ref{sec:networksComp}).
+\item None of the CNNs are best in all three criteria: test-set accuracy, accuracy on adversarial examples, and explainability.
+For example, the models with the highest test-set accuracy, e.g.\ DenseNet, do not have the highest localization scores.
+We also find a competitive ResNet-50 CNN trained via AdvProp (PGD-1) to be an all-around winner under three explainability metrics: Pointing Game, WSL, and Insertion (Sec.~\ref{sec:networksComp}).

-\item The Insertion \cite{samek2016evaluating} is heavily biased towards vanilla models while Deletion strongly favors robust models, which tend to output more conservative confidence scores.
-In general, these two score-based metrics strongly correlate with the mean confidence scores of classifiers and largely disagree (Secs.~\ref{sec:insDel} \& \ref{sec:correlation_metrics}).
+\item On average, ResNet-50 scores higher than all other five architectures used in this study across all metrics.
+This suggests that architectures with higher test-set accuracy do not necessarily have better explainability scores considering that DenseNet-161 has the highest test-set accuracy.
+(Sec.~\ref{sec:archComp}) \item In contrast to vanilla and robust models, which are trained on either real and adversarial images, respectively \citep{madry2017towards,zhang2019theoretically}, CNNs trained on \emph{both} real and adversarial data via AdvProp \citep{xie2020adversarial} are highly competitive on both test-set and OOD data.
+Yet, we find AdvProp models to be \emph{not superior} in explainability compared to robust models (Sec.~\ref{sec:advprop}). \item Insertion \citep{samek2016evaluating} is heavily biased towards vanilla models while Deletion strongly favors robust models, which tend to output more conservative confidence scores.
+In general, these two score-based metrics strongly correlate with the mean confidence scores of classifiers and largely disagree (Secs.~\ref{sec:insDel} \& \ref{sec:correlation_metrics}). \end{enumerate}